Supply Chain Management

 The Mossel Bay Town Council on Tuesday, 20 September 2005 approved the Municipality's Supply Chain Management Policy that was drafted in accordance with the requirements of the Municipal Finance Management Act, No. 56 of 2003 (MFMA), as well as the Municipal Supply Chain Management Regulations, Government Gazette Notice No. 868 of 2005.

 In terms of this policy, the Municipality is required to maintain a supplier database.
-Prospective bidders are therefore encouraged to register on the Municipality's Accredited Supplier Database.
+Prospective bidders are therefore encouraged to register on the Central Supplier Database(CSD).

 The purpose of the supply chain management systems for Government and Provincial Departments, as well as municipal entities, is to give effect to the provisions of the Constitution and also the Municipal and Public Finance Management Acts.
 It is also to create an understanding for the Government's preferential procurement policy objectives, to make significant improvements to financial management and to promote consistency in respect of supply chain policy and other related policy initiatives.